ono-midori/ono-midori.github.io/techs/zguide.md

 - Client: Please accept this request for me.
 Titanic: OK, done.
 - Client: Do you have a reply for me?
 Titanic: Yes, here it is.
 Or, no, not yet.
-- Client: OK, you can wipe that request now, I’m happy.
+- Client: OK, you can wipe that request now, I'm happy.
 Titanic: OK, done.

 Whereas the dialog between Titanic and broker and worker goes like this: